cojeyambao0601/sap-hana-cookbook/README.md

 ### hana::install-worker
 Recipe to add a worker node to existing SAP Hana distributed cluster.
 To use this recipe you must provide the shared storage information by overriding the attribute ['hana'].['dist'].['sharedvolume'].
 See examples of distributed installation below.

+### hana::install-lifecyclemngr
+Installs SAP Hana lifecycle manager on the node.
+The lifecycle manager will be installed into `['hana']['installpath']`/`['hana']['sid']`/HLM.
+The lifecycle manager is dependent on an installed SAP Hana and will trigger an install if SAP Hana does not exist.

 ---
 Usage